njihiat/About-us-Data-Analyst/README.md

 # Hello-world
 Hello,
 My name is Wanjihia Njuguna.
-Am an Intermediate Data Anayst and a Python Developer.
-This is my first git hub repository.
-I am learning how to use git hub to host my projects.
+I am a Data Analyst.
+I Will Scrape the internet and collect data for you, transform and organize the data in a form that can be analyzed to draw conclusions.
+After analysis using tools like Power BI and Tableau, I will make predictions and drive informed decision-making.